PTorini1/PTorini1/README.md

  🔭 I'm a programming passionate who is always trying to learn something new
   <br />
- 💻 At this moment I'm working at Grupo Krona
+ 💻 At this moment I'm working at SESI São Paulo
  <br />
   🖤 Please, take a look at my pinned repositories which are my favorite ones :-)
   <br /><br />